RangHo/project-lemonade/README.md

 > Demand to see life's manager!
 Make life rue the day it thought it could give *Cave Johnson* lemons! \
 > Do you know who I am?
 I'm the man who's gonna burn your house down—with the lemons!
 >
-> by Cave Johnson, Founder of Aperture Science *(from Portal 2)*
+> — Cave Johnson, Founder of Aperture Science *(from Portal 2)*

 ## What is this?

-Project Lemonade is a series of programs created during my mandatory military service.
+Project Lemonade is a series of programs planned (and sometimes even created!) during my mandatory military service.

 In the military, I regularly get disconnected from the rest of the world entirely as there is no such thing as internet on the sea.
 (This does not imply that I have internet access when moored, though.)